TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/WorkingWithExceptions.rst

 * Programming error/ wrong API usage: Code that can not do its job because a developer did not take care and used an API in a wrong way.
-  This is a common reason to throw an exception and can be found at lots of places in the core.
+  This is a common reason to throw an exception and can be found at lots of places in the Core.
 A top-level exception like :php:`\RuntimeException` should be thrown.